Addiction and regular use of pharmaceuticals, light and hard drugs among all ages and sexes, especially adolescents has become a real dilemma

 Addiction to harmful substances hurts the body that uses the drug, the family that loves the addict, and the person’s ability to make positive changes in the future.

-Addiction and abuse drugs is sadly common across all cultures and countries.
-Different substances have different effects and side effects, and have been more or less popular than others.
+Addiction and abuse drugs are sadly common across all cultures and countries.
+Different substances have different effects and side effects and have been more or less popular than others.

 The Cycle of Abuse and Addiction